Introduction / History

 The Western Cham can be found near the delta provinces of Chau Doc and Tay Ninh in southwestern Vietnam near the Cambodian border.
 Surrounded by the Malay and Khmer ethnic groups, they live near the provincial capitals.

-Although they are descendants of a warlike people, the Cham today are very timid individually, but more courageous in a group.
+Although they are descendants of a warlike people, the Cham today are very timid individually, but courageous as a group.
 They are extremely honest in word and deed, to the extent that stealing and lying are almost unknown among them.
 Since every action must be sanctioned by ancestral practices, progress tends to be slow among the Cham.
-As a people they are fond of chess, jewelry, and music.
+As a people they are fond of chess, jewelry and music.

 Since the downfall of the Champa Kingdom, the Cham have changed from a prosperous seafaring power to a small agrarian culture.
 Several rivers dissect the region inhabited by the Cham, and canals provide irrigation and transportation.
-In the delta area, extensive drainage projects have converted the marshy ground into cultivated land, where several varieties of rice are grown.
-To supplement their agricultural earnings, the Cham engage in small commerce, such as buying rice from neighbors and transporting it to Saigon by boat.
-Corn, tobacco, and hand-woven cloth are also sold.
+In the delta area, extensive drainage projects have converted the marshy ground into cultivated land, where they grow several varieties of rice.
+To supplement their agricultural earnings, the Cham engage in small commerce, such as buying rice from neighbors and transporting it to the cities by boat.
+They sell corn, tobacco and hand-woven cloth.
 Some Cham are involved in making carts or in beekeeping.

-The Cham live clustered in groups on the banks of rivers or canals and along the two roads that connect Cambodia with southern Vietnam and lead into the city of Saigon.
-Some occasionally build whole villages on huge anchored rafts.
+The Cham live clustered in groups on the banks of rivers or canals and along the two roads that connect Cambodia with southern Vietnam and lead into the city.
+Some occasionally build whole villages on huge, anchored rafts.
 Their villages are adjacent to the Khmer people, though they seldom intermarry; and they live in better harmony with the Malay, often sharing villages.

 Houses are constructed with straw-covered mud walls and have three rooms and a common corridor.
 Clothes belonging to their ancestors are placed in a basket and hung from the ceiling in the center room.
-No decorations adorn the house.
+No decorations adorn their homes.

 Before merging with the national community of Vietnam, Cham society had once been a feudal and matrilineal (lineage traced through the female) society.
 Under the impact of orthodox Islam, the Cham have become more patrilineal (lineage traced through the male), but traces of matrilinealism still exist.
 Today, the role of Cham women in clans and families is prominent only in the cult of ancestors; yet the women still bear the major responsibility for housework, childrearing, and agricultural activities.

-* Ask the Lord of the harvest to send forth laborers to the Western Cham of Vietnam.
+Ask the Lord of the harvest to send out loving and dedicated laborers to the Western Cham of Vietnam.

-* Ask the Lord to bring forth a triumphant Western Cham church to the glory of His name!
+Ask the Lord to bring forth a strong and growing Western Cham church to the glory of his name.